rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-glossary/index.md

 product_url: rackspace-auto-scale
 ---

+This article defines the following common Auto Scale terms:

 ### Agent

-A monitoring daemon that resides on the server being monitored.
+A monitoring daemon that resides on the server you are monitoring.
 The agent gathers metrics based on agent checks and pushes them to Rackspace Monitoring.

 ### Agent token